alexisdpc/RL-Stock-Trader/README.md

 ![buy_sell](https://github.com/alexisdpc/RL-Stock-Trader/assets/124795834/c7b14119-690e-4576-bb61-c52dc21c159e)

-We also compare the returns on the test data with two other portfolios:
+We also compare the returns on the 5 years of test data with two other portfolios:

 - Portfolio with equally-weighted stocks: 30.14 %